Barry Melton: Life and career

 With a desire to eschew the rigors of a touring lifestyle, while maintaining his countercultural values following the birth of his first son in 1977, he enrolled in the law program at La Salle Extension University, a now-defunct correspondence law school.
 After earning his Juris Doctor from Ocean University (a similar institution) and passing the California bar exam in 1982, Melton maintained a private criminal defense practice in San Francisco for twelve years before becoming a deputy public defender in Mendocino County, California, in 1994.
 Following a brief tenure as a California deputy state public defender from 1998 to 1999, he took a position with Yolo County, California, eventually retiring in 2009 as the county's chief public defender.
 Since then, he has resumed private practice and worked as a subcontractor for Lake Defense, the contract provider of indigent defense services in Lake County, California.
 He is certified as a specialist in criminal law by the State Bar of California Board of Legal Specialization.

 Melton also continues to be active in music.
 Since 2001, he has performed in Italy, England, France, Thailand and Russia (including a performance with the Russian band Crossroadz in Moscow).
 He often appears with his own band, mainly around northern California, and generally tours Europe briefly in the summer.
 Peter Albin of Big Brother and the Holding Company has continued to play with Melton for over 40 years.

+Melton appeared as a guest performer with members of The Blues Project Band during the Blue Wing Blues Festival Labor Day Concert closing event on September 1, 2025.